pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 try:
     do_something()
 except ValueError:
-    print('This will be printed when there will be ValueError.') except NameError:
+    print('This will be printed if there's a ValueError.') except NameError:
-    print('This will be printed when there will be NameError.') except Exception:
+    print('This will be printed if there's a NameError.') except Exception:
-    print('This will be printed when there will be some other exception.')
+    print('This will be printed if there's some other exception.')
     # (apart from SystemExit a KeyboardInterrupt, we don't want to catch those)
 except TypeError:
     print('This will never be printed')
-    # ("except Exception" above already caught TypeError)
+    # ("except Exception" above already caught the TypeError)
 else:
-    print('This will be printed when there will not be any error in try block')
+    print('This will be printed if there's no error in try block')
 finally:
-    print('This will be printed always; even if there would be e.g. `return` in the `try` block.')
+    print('This will always be printed; even if there's e.g. a `return` in the `try` block.')
 ```

 ## Task

-Add to our calculator (or to 1-D ticktactoe if you have it) exception
+Let's add exception handling to our calculator (or to 1-D ticktactoe, if you have it)
-handeling if user won't enter number in the input.
+if the user doesn't enter a number in the input.

 {% filter solution %}